Chilliwack: Trivia

-Chilliwack Minor Hockey Association was organized in 1958 with the opening of the Chilliwack Coliseum.

 Climate

 The climate is typical oceanic (Köppen: Cfb) but with some influence of the land mass being some distance from the sea, similar to Orléans, France (although the former has a precipitation more than twice as long and with a tendency towards the Mediterranean pattern).
 Chilliwack's mild climate with limited extremes provides excellent growing conditions for a wide variety of crops and agricultural products.
 In fact, when averaged from 1981 to 2010, Chilliwack had one of the warmest mean temperatures for any city in Canada.

-Jozina Slegh said The highest temperature recorded within the city of Chilliwack is 43.7 C on June 28, 2021, which was set during the 2021 Western North America Heat wave, beating the old mark of 38.0 C recorded on July 21, 2006.
-The lowest recorded temperature was -21.7 C on Dec 27, 1968.
-Precipitation falls mostly as rain, with snow limited to the surrounding mountains, except for two or three weeks per year generally in December or January when artic outflow occurs.
+The highest temperature recorded within the city of Chilliwack is 43.7 C on June 28, 2021, which was set during the 2021 Western North America Heat wave, beating the old mark of 38.0 C recorded on July 21, 2006.
+The lowest recorded temperature was -21.7 C on December 27, 1968.
+Precipitation falls mostly as rain, with snow limited to the surrounding mountains, except for two or three weeks per year generally in December or January when arctic outflow occurs.
 In 2013, Maclean's wrongly reported that with an average annual temperature of 10.5 C, Chilliwack is the warmest city in Canada.
 The actual warmest city in Canada is Victoria, with an average annual temperature of 11.2 C. Chilliwack enjoys some of the warmest average high temperatures in Canada, with 15.5 °C (59.9 °F) being the yearly average high.

 Chilliwack receives nearly the same number of days of precipitation (184.6 days at greater than 0.2 mm) as comparable local communities nearer Vancouver such as Maple Ridge (185.8 days) and the City of Mission (186.0 days) (Environment Canada Statistics).
 Summers in Chilliwack are usually sunny and warm, with long days (light out until well after 10 pm in June with dusk that lasts for hours) and with occasional stretches of heat where temperatures rise above 30 °C.

 Due to its location at the eastern end of the Fraser Valley, there has been some debate about preserving Chilliwack's air quality.
 However, the 2011 World Health Organization's study of air quality shows that Chilliwack enjoys air quality among the best in the world.
-For PM10 (10 µm) size particulates, Canada averaged third best in the world (along with Australia) at an average of 13 micrograms per cubic metre.
+For PM10 (10 μm) size particulates, Canada averaged third best in the world (along with Australia) at an average of 13 micrograms per cubic metre.
 The City of Chilliwack and the Greater Vancouver Regional District were tied at a low 8.0 MPCM.
-For smaller particulate of 2.5 µm size (PM2.5), "the City of Chilliwack averaged 4.9 micrograms per cubic metre.
+For smaller particulate of 2.5 μm size (PM2.5), "the City of Chilliwack averaged 4.9 micrograms per cubic metre.
 Vancouver also had 4.9, Calgary had 5.6, Winnipeg had 5.6, Toronto had 7.9, Montreal had 11.2 and Sarnia had 12.7."